Cost of Owning a Chihuahua

 Owning a Chihuahua is a significant financial commitment over their 14-16 yrs lifespan.
 While smaller breeds cost less for food and medications, they can still have expensive health conditions like dental disease and luxating patella.

-With a typical weight of 2-6 lbs and lifespan of 14-16 yrs, the Chihuahua requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 2-6 lbs and lifespan of 14-16 yrs, the Chihuahua has specific care needs shaped by its genetics and build.
 What sets the Chihuahua apart from other toy breeds is the specific combination of size, drive, and health profile that defines daily life with this dog.

 First-Year Expenses